croaky/blog/articles/deep-modules-simple-interfaces.md

 These are the deepest modules I can think of.
 With only a few lines of code or configuration, we can utilize hugely powerful systems.
+However, they can fail by including unnecessary details or omitting crucial ones.

+Software is composed of layers, each providing a different abstraction.
+It's important to pull complexity downwards, making modules simpler for users at the expense of more complex implementations.
+This approach minimizes overall system complexity, as most modules have more users than developers.